 In the Genesis narrative, Jacob spent the night alone on a riverside during his journey back to Canaan.
 He encounters a “man” who proceeds to wrestle with him until daybreak.
 In the end, Jacob is given the name “Israel” and blessed, while the “man” refuses to give his name.

 Paul Gauguin (1848 – 1903) was a French post-Impressionist artist, who was not appreciated until after his death.
-Gauguin is now recognised for his experimental use of colour and the Synthetist style that were distinctly different from Impressionism.
+Gauguin is now recognized for his experimental use of color and the Synthetist style that were distinctly different from Impressionism.
 He spent the last ten years of his life in French Polynesia, and most of his paintings from this time depict people or landscapes from that region.

 His work was influential to the French avant-garde and many modern artists, such as Pablo Picasso and Henri Matisse.
 Gauguin’s art became famous after his death.
 Gauguin was an essential figure in the Symbolist movement as a painter, sculptor, printmaker, ceramist, and writer.

 - Title: Vision after the Sermon or Jacob wrestling with the Angel)